JFKongphop/Install_CPP/README.md

 ## option 2

-install Xcode in app store and create file in xcode .cpp
+!! dot't recommend because size this app is 7 GB install Xcode in app store and create file in xcode .cpp

 # install c++ for windows and run in vscode